C-Loftus/colton_talon/README.md

 - Voice commands for git pulling
 - and more!

-GPT and AI functionality has been moved into a separate repo [https://github.com/C-Loftus/colton_talon](https://github.com/C-Loftus/colton_talon) for easier usability.
+GPT and AI functionality has been moved into a separate repo [https://github.com/C-Loftus/colton_talon](https://github.com/C-Loftus/colton_talon) to share easier in the community.

 ## Git Helpers